 AUTHORIZATION: The project was adopted in 1872 and modified in 1935 and 1965.

-STATUS: Significant deterioration of the dike system has occurred since last repairs were made in the 1990s.
-Continued deterioration will cause adverse impacts to the Kingston lighthouse and will increase shoaling in the project channel.
-FY2016 and FY2017 funds were used to perform a detailed structural condition assessment of the dikes, initiate environmental coordination, and perform engineering design work to prioritize areas for potential contract repairs in the future.
-FY2019 and FY2020 funds were used to perform a condition survey of the project channel.
+BACKGROUND: FY2016 and FY2017 funds were used to perform a detailed structural condition assessment of the dikes, initiate environmental coordination, and perform engineering design work to prioritize areas for potential contract repairs in the future.
+FY2019 and FY2020 funds were used to perform condition surveys of the project channel.